If You Are a Pig-Headed Leader, Don’t Expect Loyalty in Return

 It takes an enormous amount of leadership self-discipline and restraint to keep your ego in check when the idea that you’re special is constantly being reinforced.
 It’s well worth doing, though.
 Arrogant leadership rarely engenders true loyalty.
 Followers quickly lose faith in a leader who cares only about enlarging their own power.
 Leadership arrogance nearly always leads to follower disloyalty.

+Are you in a leadership role right now, or do you aspire to be?
 What actions can you take to prevent yourself from becoming a Pig-head?!

 You Might Also Like…